danflanagan8/view-mode-path/view_mode_path/README.txt

    - Image fields can open the content in a modal.
 The file itself cannot be opened in a modal.
 That functionality could be added by giving file entities a route and then editing view_mode_path_get_url.

+3. The module provides a TWIG FUNCTION to easily create links that open entities in modals in any view mode.
+The function is view_mode_path_modal_link_attributes.
+   It takes four params: entity, view_mode, modal width, classes for the anchor, and classes for the modal.

+   <a {{ view_mode_path_modal_link_attributes(node, 'teaser', '750', 'my-anchor-class', 'my-modal-class') }}>Click it to open teaser in modal!</a>